mhdbnbd/deccs_ddc/tasks_code.md

 Ongoing/done(to be reviewed) :

-- Merge all pipelines :
-  - main_tags (tags in clustering)
-  - main_tags2 (tags in clustering and autoencoder )

 - handleDataLeakage : (critical prio)
   - attributes in the AwA2Dataset.load_attributes does not stand for the symbolic tags
   - The load_predicates(pred_file) reads symbolic tag vectors (attributes) for each image instead of FOR EACH LABEL